angelcruz07/dotfiles/README.md

 configurations for a complete development desktop environment, including Qtile, Neovim,
 Fish, Zsh, Zellij, and terminal emulators like
 WezTerm and Alacritty, along with essential utilities for linux system.

 > **DISCLAIMER**
 > This is my config with my preferences
-> but you can customize it
+> but you can customize it.

 <!--toc:start-->